Inca Trail to Machu Picchu, 2024

 The construction of these archaeological sites demonstrate the Inca philosophy of perfect balance between humans and nature.
 These sites were built with stone and engineered to last.
 During the Spanish siege of the Inca capital of Cusco in 1530s, the conquistadors never actually found Machu Picchu.
 The citadel, along with the rest of these ruins, wasn’t discovered and uncovered until the 1910s.
 Who knows, there might be more ruins buried beneath the dense vegetation, like the Lost City (or Last City) of Choquequirao.
 There are so many mysteries lingering in the mountain air that we’ll never truly solve.

 Day 2 was the most physically strenuous and mentally challenging day.
-We set out before 6am while the porters clapped for us.
+We woke up with a hot cup of coca tea, and set out at 6am as the porters clapped for us.

 Hiking into the jungle.